 The normal *Alias lists* file is called 'Multichoice.xlsx'.
 It is available to all documents so long as the proper reference is made to it.
 (I.e., two asterisks surrounding the term.
 E.g., [*fruit*] or <<*Options(and)**fruit*>>.)

-You can create a custom alias file, associate it with a particular document and that file will be used first in hunting for a matching alias.
+You can create a 'specialty' or 'custom' alias lists file that looks just like the default *alias lists* file.
+You can associate that list it with a particular document and that file will be used first in hunting for a matching alias.

-There is not 'trick' to creating a custom alias file.
-Simply open an excel spreadsheet.
-Type in row 1 the alias you want to use (e.g., 'States', 'Courts', 'Attorney Names', etc; no quotes).
-Underneath each alias type the values you want the alias to represent.
+To create a custom alias list file, open an excel spreadsheet.
+Type in row 1 (the header row) the alias names you want to use (e.g., 'States', 'Courts', 'Attorney Names', etc; no quotes).
+Underneath each alias name the values you want the alias to represent.
 Save the spreadsheet as a normal spreadsheet.
 Save it either in the folder of the document(s) you will associate with the Custom Alias, or in the default *Alias* List folder.
 (You can actually save the list in any folder you wish, but when you assign a Custom Property, you must use the fully qualified name (drive letter and full path).
 We do not recommend this.
 If you move documents or the *Alias* list and forget to change the reference, the custom list will not be found.

 To assign a Custom Alias list to the on-screen document:

 2.Click Properties (dropdown) | Advanced Properties